William Estep

 Double Basket Beanie Pattern Is Live

 I finally finished writing the pattern to my satisfaction and testing the various options.
+I’m really happy with this one.
+It’s an interesting and very squishy hat.

 Read More